docbull/hyperledger-fabric-gossipsub/fabric/docs/source/test_network.md

 ```

 Each node and user that interacts with a Fabric network needs to belong to an
-organization that is a network member.
-The group of organizations that are
-members of a Fabric network are often referred to as the consortium.
+organization in order to participate in the network.
 The test
-network has two consortium members, Org1 and Org2.
-The network also includes one
+network includes two peer organizations, Org1 and Org2.
+It also includes a single
 orderer organization that maintains the ordering service of the network.

 [Peers](peers/peers.html) are the fundamental components of any Fabric network.